domainaware/parsedmarc/README.rst

 * Consistent data structures
 * Simple JSON and/or CSV output
 * Optionally email the results
 * Optionally send the results to Elasticsearch and/or Splunk, for use with premade dashboards
+* Optionally send reports to Apache Kafka

 Resources
 =========

-* `Demystifying DMARC`_
+* `Demystifying DMARC`_ - A complete guide to SPF, DKIM, and DMARC

 CLI help
 ========